Skip to content

 Note

-Once you have your API key and secret key, you can use them to authenticate your requests.
-The API key is used as the username and the secret key as the password for Basic Authentication.
+Once you have your API key and secret key, use the API key as the username and the secret key as the password for Basic Authentication.

 Examples in different languages: